sphinx-gallery/sphinx-gallery/doc/syntax.rst

 scanned for output.
 See :ref:`filename/ignore patterns <build_pattern>` for configuration settings.

-For such examples, the header for the example is defined by the first comment block in the file, which must contain a reST title, and may contain any additional reST content that should appear above the example.
-For example, A C++ example could start
+For such examples, the header for the example is defined by the first comment block in the file, which must contain a reST title, and may contain any additional reST content that should appear above the first code block.
+For example, a C++ example could start
 with:

 .. code:: C++